Why Isn't My Site Getting Indexed?

 Probably the best analogy for the way search engines work is a library.
 If you wanted to find books on a subject, you’d go to the card catalog to find a list of books they had on the topic:

 Google works in essentially the same way.
 When you look for something on Google, you aren’t searching through the actual web - you’re digging through Google’s card catalog.
 Google then returns a bunch of cards it thinks are relevant to the query in the form of the search engine results page.

 Google builds its index by clicking links out on the web (crawling), recording information about the pages it lands on and storing that information in its index (indexing).

 So you can see why making sure your website gets crawled and indexed is really important for SEO.
 No matter how good your pages are, if they aren’t in the catalog, Google can’t show them.

 Is Your Site Indexed?

 There’s a couple of ways you can check to see if your website has been indexed.
-For Pro and Premium WooRank members, your Advanced Review includes the Discovered pages criteria.
+For Pro and Premium WooRank members, your Project includes the Discovered pages criteria.
 This section is the number of pages we’ve found in Google’s index.

 There’s also the Index Status report in Google Search Console: